jcavera/subjective_time/README.md

 And if you want to contribute to the code or data, please for the love of all that is holy, make your own fuckin' branch.
 Thanks!

+## Want to add something?

+Do you have a suggestion for the code?
+Or something to add to the database?
+If "yes" make sure that you've read through the code and database files first.
+And then go to "Discussions" (link at the top) and add your suggestion!

 ## General rules for all data files

 - Only ASCII encoding is allowed.
 The system cannot render UTF-anything characters.
 Sorry/not-sorry.